 Article 5: Prize award

-A jury will be chosen by the Board of directors and will award the 2020 FIFHM Prizes to the directors of the winning films.
-Eventually, other prizes may be awarded.
+A jury will be chosen by the Board of directors and will award the 2022 FIFHM Prizes to the directors of the winning films.
+Eventually, other special prizes may be awarded by the jury.

 Article 6: Deadline and fees for submission